AppertaFoundation/FOSS-Medical-Web-App/README.md

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ###Set up Node
-Ensure you have node installed with npm (got to https://nodejs.org/en/ and follow the instructions for your system)
+Ensure you have node installed with npm (got to https://nodejs.org/en/ and follow the instructions for your system). npm is packaged with node.

 When node is installed open a terminal (or CMD or PowerShell)